yunting1101/ds_homework/README.md

 # ds_homework
-These are three homework for the Data Structures course
+These are three homeworks for the Data Structures course